Quirinus/Zippyshare-batch-download-PHP-cURL/README.md

 - Can specify download folder.
 - Has a pretty extensive log (not very well formatted).
 - Has a lot of error detection.
-- Example included.
-GH_dl.php is the main file. file_list.php, GH1_example.html and GH2_example.html are just to generate a bunch of working Zippyshare links/folders to feed GH_dl.php for testing purposes.
+- Example included. dl.php is the main file. file\_list.php, GH\_example.html are just to generate a bunch of working Zippyshare links/folders to feed dl.php for testing/example purposes.

 To-Do: